lunarmodules/lua-compat-5.3/README.md

 When run under Lua 5.2 or 5.1, it replaces some of your standard functions and adds new ones to bring your environment closer to that of Lua 5.3.
-It also loads the backported `utf8` module automatically, and tries to use [Roberto's struct library][1].
+It also tries to load the backported `utf8`, `table`, and string packing modules automatically.
+If unsuccessful, pure Lua versions of the new `table` functions are used as a fallback, and [Roberto's struct library][1] is tried for string packing.

 ### C code